 Many nonprofits between $1-6 million in revenue are in a Valley of Death where the compliance costs are greater than they can afford

-Small charitable gifts under shrinking under new tax laws
+Gifts under $500 are shrinking under new tax laws

 Sustainability requires both board and management involvement.
 The coach sets a healthy process and reporting system from the 4D planning model (Driver, Demands, Disciplines, Decisions)